brandur/sorg/content/fragments/got-pessimism.md

 ---
-title: Game of Thrones Pessimism
+title: Game of Thrones pessimism
 published_at: 2016-01-03T00:49:07Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---